btcpayserver/btcpayserver-doc/PennyPinching.md

 ![ShowCost](img/ShowCost.png)

-As you can see, my install cost `47.00 EUR` per month, most of the cost spent on the VM I am using.
+As you can see, my install cost `47.00 EUR/Month`, most of the cost spent on the virtual machine.

 ## What is my current configuration